hisaac/hisaac.net/src/content/blog/2014/good-and-great-albums-of-2013/index.md

 ![Album art for Recur by Emptyset](assets/emptyset-recur.jpg)

 I think the most surprising thing about this record is that I like it.
-More “sound” than actual music, but still rhythmic.
+More "sound" than actual music, but still rhythmic.
 Pulsing.
 Gyrating even.
 The sound is alive.

 - Listen: [Songlink](https://song.link/album/us/i/733478463)
 - Highlight: [<cite>Fragment</cite>](https://song.link/us/i/733478480)